jeremiah-c-leary/design-explorer/docs/source/interfaces.rst

 Each interface is composed of at least one port.
 Each interface is a source on one component and a sink on another.

-For example, the AD4110 ADC clock device could be defined with the following interfaces:
+For example, the ADC `AD4110 <https://www.analog.com/media/en/technical-documentation/data-sheets/AD4110-1.pdf>`_ could be defined with the following interfaces:

 ================ ============
 Interface        Direction